 Gulbenkian is an unmissable attraction in Lisbon.
 The Museum’s collection is of the highest quality, and covers an impressive range of periods and areas.
 For some Portuguese contemporary art, visit the Modern Art Centre.
 If you have the time, the Gulbenkian gardens are a great place for a picnic.

 Avenida da Liberdade promoted the expansion of Lisbon northwards in the late nineteenth century.
-Today, a number of attractions can be found around this area, namely Parque Eduardo VII with its impressive views and Gulbenkian, one of the best museums of fine arts in Portugal.
+Today, a number of attractions can be found around this area: Eduardo VII Park offers an impressive view of Lisbon and Gulbenkian is one of Portugal’s best museums of fine arts.